Fall 2015 Enrollment

 |Race and/or ethnicity unknown||6%|

-As an NCAA Division III school since 1993, the University of Saint Joseph hosts eight varsity teams as well as numerous intramurals and recreation programs.
+As an NCAA Division III school since 1993, the University of Saint Joseph hosts twelve varsity teams as well as numerous intramurals and recreation programs.
 The University is a member of the National Collegiate Athletic Association (NCAA) and the Great Northeast Athletic Conference (GNAC).
 Its talented Blue Jays have won GNAC championships in volleyball, basketball, softball, and tennis.

 The University of Saint Joseph offers 26 undergraduate majors and 42 undergraduate minors.
 Undergraduate majors include Accounting, Art History, Biochemistry, Bioengineering, Biology, Business/Management, Chemistry, Child Study, Criminal Justice/Restorative Justice, Education/Teacher Certificate, English, Family Studies, History, Management/Business, Mathematics, Nursing, Nutrition & Dietetics, Philosophy, Psychology, Public Health, Public Policy and Advocacy, Religious Studies, Social Work, Spanish, Special Education, and Women’s Studies.

 Pre-Professional Areas of Study include Dental, Law, Medical, Pharmacy, Physical therapy, Pre-Physician Assistant, and Veterinary.
 Undergraduate Certificates are offered in Bilingual Career Development, Health Care Coordination, Juvenile Justice/Human Rights, and Latino Community Practice.

 Economist ranked USJ #1 in Connecticut based on students’ actual earnings after graduation, compared with what would have been expected, and USJ was 13th highest in the nation.